GaijinEntertainment/DagorEngine/_docs/source/dagor-tools/blk/blk.md

 The `dagor3_cdk` has some useful tools for working with `.blk`:

-- `binBlk.exe` – converts binary and text `.blk` files to and from each other.
+- `binBlk.exe`: Converts binary and text `.blk` files to and from each other.
-- `blkDiff.exe` – performs a syntactic diff between two `.blk` files.
+- `blkDiff.exe`: Performs a syntactic diff between two `.blk` files.
-- `blkEditor-dev.exe` – facilitates the creation of a GUI editor with dynamic views for `.blk` files.
+- `blkEditor-dev.exe`: Facilitates the creation of a GUI editor with dynamic views for `.blk` files.